xinkjs/xink/README.md

 }
 ```

-Below is a `valibot` example with types.
+You can also passes types for use with `event.valid`.
+Below is an example using valibot.

 ```js
 import * as v from 'valibot'